wolftype/versor/README.md

 INTRODUCTION
 ---

 _Versor_ provides operations and draw routines for Euclidean and Conformal Geometric Algebras, a relatively new spatial computing model used by physicists, engineers, and artists. _Versor_ is designed to make graphical experimentation of geometric algebra within a C++ environment easier.
 You can use this library to draw geometrical things, explore spherical and hyperbolic spaces, transformations, design robots, etc.
 I am using it for my PhD on bio-inspired engineering.

 I first developed _Versor_ while reading "Geometric Algebra for Computer Science" by Leo Dorst, Daniel Fontijne, and Stephen Mann.
 It's a fantastic book and if you're reading this you should also consider reading that.

 License
 ---
+This software is licensed under the New BSD (3-clause) open source license (see copyrights/COPYRIGHT).
+This is a permissive and compatible open source license -- you are pretty much free to do what you want with the source code.
+In addition, you are strongly encouraged to email me to let me know how it is being used, so that we can all learn more.

 Built to aid in my modelling of organic forms, the initial development was partially funded by the Olivia Long Converse Fellowship for Botanic research, courtesy of the Graduate Division at the University of California in Santa Barbara.
-Currently it is supported by the Robert W. Deutsch Foundation, and under a UC Regents General Public License.
-Feel free to use and distribute for **noncommercial** use as long as copyrights and credits are maintained.
-For commercial use, a licensing agreement may be necessary.
+It has also received support from the Robert W. Deutsch Foundation.

 ---